Menu

 If you have the legal right to reside permanently in the UK (such as settled status, indefinite leave to remain, or the right of abode for Commonwealth citizens) at the time of your child's birth, your child will automatically acquire British citizenship.

 However, if your baby doesn't acquire British citizenship automatically, you can apply to register your child for British citizenship, provided that you or the child's father meet specific requirements.
-The citizenship application may cost around £1,200, and this fee is non-refundable.
+As of 2025, the citizenship registration application costs £1,214, and this fee is non-refundable.

 Important: